Qincheng-Sheng/Raspberry-Pi-Remote-Video-Transmission-by-Socket/README.md

-# Stream Video from Raspberry Pi to PC
+# Raspberry Pi Remote Video Transmission by Socket
 Transmit the real time video to PC by picamera.

 # Instructions